clevercanyon/skeleton/dev/.files/docs/usage/bin-scripts/update.md

 ## Updating Multiple Projects

 When updating multiple projects, the `./update.js` script simply steps up one directory level and looks for sibling project directories with a customizable set of glob and ignore patterns, as described below.
-After globbing, matching project directories, or deeper, can be updated all in a single command, saving an enormous amount of time.
+After globbing, matched project directories, or deeper, can be updated all in a single command, saving an enormous amount of time.

 ### Recommended Project Directory Tree Structure